 Unattached athletes or coaches are not eligible for consideration unless they have transferred to a Niagara LSC club during the fiscal year for which the award will be given.

-The athlete or coach cannot be considered for the same award in consecutive years.
+A coach cannot be considered for the same award in consecutive years.

 Quantitative Athlete Evaluation Criteria